 Section 162(m) of the Internal Revenue Code of 1986, as amended, generally disallows a tax deduction to public companies for certain compensation in excess of \$1 million paid to the company's Chief Executive Officer and the other executive officers whose compensation is required to be disclosed to our shareholders under the Securities and Exchange Act of 1934 by reason of being among our most highly compensated officers (excluding the Chief Financial Officer).
 Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
 The Compensation Committee reviews the potential effect of Section 162(m) periodically and generally seeks to structure the long-term incentive compensation granted to our executive officers, except cash bonus awards, in a manner that is intended to avoid the disallowance of deductions under Section 162(m).
 Nevertheless, there can be no assurance that compensation attributable to awards granted under our plans will be treated as qualified performance-based compensation under Section 162(m).

 In addition, the Compensation Committee reserves the right to use its judgment to authorize compensation payments that may be subject to the limit when the Compensation Committee believes such payments are appropriate and in the best interests of the Company and its shareholders, after taking into consideration changing business conditions and the performance of its employees.

 Our Named Executive Officers also have change in control employee retention agreements which contain provisions regarding Section 280G of the Internal Revenue Code.
-In addition, they are eligible to participate in our

-Deferred Compensation Plan, which contains provisions regarding Section 409A of the Internal Revenue Code.
-See "- Retention, Employment and Other Agreements" below for additional information about these arrangements.
+As set forth above, in connection with the execution of Mr. Fishman's Amended and Restated Employment Agreement dated January 14, 2010, Mr. Fishman's right to seek indemnification from the Company for the excise tax on excess parachute payments in the event of a change in control was eliminated.
+Our Named Executive Officers are eligible to participate in our Deferred Compensation Plan, which contains provisions regarding Section 409A of the Internal Revenue Code.
+See "- Change in Control and Retention Agreements" below for additional information about these arrangements.

 We expense in our financial statements the compensation that we pay to our executive officers, as required by U.S. generally accepted accounting principles.
 As one of many factors, the Compensation Committee considers the financial statement impact in determining the amount of, and allocation among the elements of, compensation.
-We account for stock-based compensation under our 2006 Stock Incentive Plan and all predecessor plans in accordance with the requirements of SFAS 123R.
+We account for stock-based compensation under our 2006 Stock Incentive Plan and all predecessor plans in accordance with U.S. generally accepted accounting principles.